ShibamRoy9826/easyfeh/README.md

 # Only if you're using wayland
 options = ""

+[other]
+enabled = false
+# If you want to use something other than feh or swww
+cmd = ""
+# Example: command -options :f:
+#    :f: get's replaced by the image path

 [internal]
 # Current Wallpaper index in the history
 wall_index = -1